-ABOUT OUR BOARD: The current Board of The Contemplative Society was elected at the Annual General Meeting on October 16, 2016 in Victoria, British Columbia.
-Board members bring to the Society a broad range of skills and experience.
-It is a working Board in which members take leadership in areas to which they are drawn.
+The current board of The Contemplative Society was elected at the Annual General Meeting on October 2022 in Victoria, BC, Canada.
+Board members bring to the society a broad range of skills and experience.
+It is a working board in which members take leadership in areas to which they are drawn.

 Board members maintain a regular meditation practice and are committed to the vision and mission of The Contemplative Society.
 They are familiar with the Christian contemplative tradition and with the audio and written works of Cynthia Bourgeault and other teachers of the contemplative path.
 They frequently attend various contemplative events and small study groups.

-Gerald Morton, Treasurer Gerald Morton has been a member of TCS since 2011 and a Board member since Spring 2012.
+Gerald Morton has been a member of TCS since 2011 and a board member since Spring 2012.
 He has shared leadership of weekly contemplative prayer meetings at St. Philip Church in Victoria for two years.

 Kim Gye is a business owner and father of two girls.
 He feels that the contemplative practice supports his life goals to be a better father, partner, and employer.
 While he acknowledges the daily practice can be a struggle at times, he finds it has highlighted areas of growth for him.
 Kim feels grateful to support TCS in his role as an Board member since Spring 2012.

 Heather Ruce, Director